-Jennifer Yeo, Director at Evora Legal, shares her insights on the importance of education, achieving success, and developing your personal brand in tax.
+Jennifer Yeo, Director at Evora Legal, shared her insights on the importance of education, achieving success, and developing your personal brand in tax with us.

 Invest in your skill set

 According to Jennifer, one of the most important things a tax professional can do is focus on their technical expertise at an early stage.

 “Make sure that you build that knowledge and expertise because that's going to be the foundation and building blocks for how you're going to improve and develop as a tax practitioner in the coming years,” she said.

 “The other piece of advice I think is very valuable is that tax practitioners look beyond their area.
 Even though it's good to be a specialist and it's very important to build that specialisation in many cases, in order to build that it's good to have knowledge of other areas of the business world.

 I think that really adds a lot to your practice and will add to your clients as well and they'll see you as an all-rounded practitioner and that's good.”

 Jennifer said education is likely one of the most important things a tax professional can undertake.
 Tax professionals need to make sure that they are across all the latest changes and applying these learnings.

 Love it or lose it

 As Steve Jobs famously said, the only way to do great work is to love what you do.